jhanschoo/writerite/frontend-react/README.md

 The app is hosted by Netlify.
 Netlify's zero-config deployment for create-react-app should do the job.
 You may need to change the constants in `.env.production`.

-## Desired local model consistency model
+## Desired local model self-correcting consistency model

 * Data objects are either dry or hydrated.
 * Dry objects contain no references to other data objects, only scalars.